Chapter 7 Explainable class

 t1$plot_cor()

-If the user is concerned with the relationship between environmental factors and alpha diversity, please use add_abund_table parameter in the cal_cor function.
+If the user is interested in the relationship between environmental factors and alpha diversity, please use add_abund_table parameter in the cal_cor function.

 # use add_abund_table parameter to add the extra data table